-The 6 Best Teas to Help You Sleep
+The 6 Best Teas that May Help You Sleep

 The best thing about drinking teas to help you sleep is that, in addition to being very effective, they don't contain any chemicals that can cause a dependency.

-The fast-paced, modern world we live in usually leaves profound effects on our body.
-One of these is the inability to sleep well at night.
+The fast-paced, modern world we live in usually wreaks havoc on our body.
+It may even not allow us to sleep well at night.

 Not turning your phone off before going to bed, browsing social media or the news on your tablet, and staying “connected” 24 hours a day causes excessive brain function.

 This results in high levels of anxiety and elevated stress.
-Teas give us the ability to regulate the nervous states that can be caused by anxiety.
+Teas may help regulate the nervous states that can be caused by anxiety.
 Overall, they’re great ways to help get the rest our brain needs.

-How to drink teas to help you sleep
+How to drink teas that may help you sleep

 However, we recommend drinking them in their natural form.
-The majority of the plants are easy to grow in a flower pot.
+Most of the plants are easy to grow in a flower pot.

-Making teas to help you sleep is very simple:
+Making teas that may help you sleep is very simple:

 - First, heat a cup of water (250 ml) until it boils.